If you are a real estate sales agent, surely at some time you have had issues with clients who do not show up at meetings.

-One of your salespeople calls a potential customer at their scheduled meeting time and the phone keeps ringing… No response.
+One of your salespeople calls a potential real estate customer at their scheduled meeting time and the phone keeps ringing… No response.

 She sent a short follow-up email to schedule another call and nothing …

-The client is not showing up… does that sound familiar?
+The buyer is not showing up… does that sound familiar?

 So as a real estate sales agent, what should you do when a potential sale is dependent on the customer’s responsiveness?